 When we choose actions that are contrary to God’s perfection, we are in rebellion against Him.
 We are operating in sin.

 When we rebel against God, we rebel against the Maker of life itself, against life, against that which is created and sustained by God alone.

 Consequently, when we are in opposition to God, we are in opposition to life.

 The logical outcome of being in opposition to life and to God, is to be in union with death and Satan.
 There is no happy medium.
 We are with God or against Him.
 Believing and following God or not.

-Alienation from the Source of all life causes a spiritual death and the consequences of continuing in this path will lead to physical death, as well.
+Alienation from the Source of all life causes spiritual death.

 Separation from God is death because only God gives and sustains life.